 - Virginia bluebells (Mertensia virginica; zones 3 to 8)

 - Toad Lily (Tricyrtis; zones 4 to 8)

 - Siberian Bugloss (Brunnera macrophylla; zones 3 to 8)

 03 of 05

-Supplement the flowers provided by your perennials with judiciously placed annuals.
-Keep in mind that many of the plants that Northerners treat as annuals are actually perennials in warmer parts of the world where they are originated (in most cases, the tropics).
-These plants are too tender to live long in climates that have cold winters.
+Supplement the flowers provided by your perennials with well-placed, flowering annual plants.
+Keep in mind that many of the plants grown by gardeners in northern regions as annuals are actually perennials in warmer parts of the world where they originated (in most cases, the tropics).
+These plants are too tender to survive in cold-winter climates.
 This is a case where usage trumps botany.
-These plants are termed "annuals" because that is how they are used in gardens and landscapes in colder climates.
+These plants are termed annuals not because of their life cycle but because that is how they are used in gardens in colder climates.

 04 of 05